TryUnfurl

 </head>

 Tip: In most cases your OG and Twitter Card values will be identical.
-The main reason to set them separately is if you want a different image crop or title specifically for X.
+The main reason to set them separately is if you want a different image crop or title specifically for X, or if your analytics team tracks X traffic with different copy.

 Image Requirements for Twitter Cards